wpdk/wpdk/doc/build-wpdk.md

 package manager is used.

 Open a new Windows Shell after pkgdep.bat completes to ensure that the changes to the PATH variable are seen.
+Administrator privilege is not required.

 <a id="attrib"></a>
 ## Git Attributes